-Third branch: The meaning of removing a partner from the company depart from or withdraw from the company, nor will it delve into matters beyond the partner's control, such as death or illness.
+According to the aforementioned evidence, the act of removing a partner from a company can be interpreted as a form of exclusion, whereby one partner is involuntarily expelled from the company.
+Consequently, the present research will not address the partner's potential desire to depart from or withdraw from the company, nor will it delve into matters beyond the partner's control, such as death or illness.
 Instead, the present discussion will address the circumstances in which partners may petition for the expulsion of another from the company.
 This petition is made with the intention of safeguarding the interests of the company and preventing its destruction or collapse.
 Additionally, the discussion will address the removal of a partner for reasons that are deemed trivial or illogical.
+Section One: Expelling a Partner from a Company in Islamic Jurisprudence and Law